gardiol/ha-solarman-wiki/Naming-Scheme.md

 5. Remove device from the integration and then re-add it back again _Using new inverter definition profile which match new naming scheme._

-Or if you are doing this process before an update to a newer version of the integration which contains changes in namingm proceed with restart as required by HA before the step number 5.
+Or if you are doing this process before an update to a newer version of the integration which contains changes in naming proceed with restart as required by HA before the step number 5.